 Medical Malpractice FAQ

-The Florida medical malpractice attorneys of Greenberg, Stone & Urbano offer almost 100 years of combined experience litigating medical malpractice cases throughout Florida.
-We have offices in Miami, Weston/Broward County, Palm Beach County, Orlando, and Pensacola.
+The Florida medical malpractice attorneys of Greenberg, Stone & Urbano offer almost 130 years of combined experience litigating medical malpractice cases throughout Florida.

 In this medical malpractice FAQ, our lawyers answer some common questions about medical malpractice lawsuits.
 You may also want to review some of our past notable medical malpractice cases.
 For tips on preventing medical malpractice, please review our consumer resources page containing advice on safety at the doctor's office and the hospital.